 - Share useful and relevant information.
 When you come across an article or anything that your followers (customers) would find useful, share it immediately, especially if it’s newsworthy or time-sensitive.

 - Use hashtags and keywords.
 Get familiar with hashtags and keywords that are related to your industry and use them in both your social media campaigns and your off-the-cuff postings.
 This increases the chance that customers will see your posts.

 - Peruse and reshare.
 Social media is about making connections.
 You need to go beyond constantly posting about your own business.
 Give someone else a boost every once in a while by resharing their content.
 Spend a few minutes scrolling through your feed or timeline and look for content that your followers would appreciate, and then reshare it.

 - Provide commentary and offer insight.
 When there’s news in your industry, post your remarks about it.

 - Engage and interact.
 If someone posts something that you find interesting, respond, but remain professional.
 Engage with people, but don’t get in fights.
 Be friendly but keep it classy.

 It only takes a few minutes each day (or whenever you have some spare time) to step up your social media efforts.
 The more time you spend on these platforms, the more astute you’ll become at using them.
 And if you’re short on time, you can always hire a social-media pro.

-Buzz Pro Studio provides social media marketing services, including profile setup, campaign planning, content development, and rollout for small businesses and independent professionals.
+Buzz Pro Studio provides social media marketing services.
 Contact me to learn more about how I can help your business leverage social media.